deepak-singh/vue-blog-pwa/README.md

 Simple blog based on django-tastypie REST apis built with Vuejs2-pwa.
 It covers on how a vue js app can be structured along with basic authentication in place.
 How components can be built to achieve overall desired functionality without repeating the code everytime.

+### Light house score for pwa: 91/100

+Using High resoultion images on the home screen, which is why the app load takes time and thus it has low score in performance.

 Working demo can be found here -> [demo](https://vue-blog-pwa.herokuapp.com/)

 Plugins used: